smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

 - TCP for mobile connections (additional transports for automated testing provided in separate proposal)
 - Web socket for HMI connection.

-Remote Adapter Server is a components with listed transport agnostic interfaces, so  OEM  can implement for another transports.
-API of Remote Adapter Server can be extended in case if OEM implementation of SDL requires any additional functionality.
+Remote Adapter Server is a component with listed transport agnostic interfaces, so  an OEM can implement for another transport.
+The API of the Remote Adapter Server can be extended in case the OEM implementation of SDL requires any additional functionality.

-Open source implementation of Remote adapter server part of this proposal.
+The open source implementation of the Remote adapter server is part of this proposal.
-Remote adapter server should be done using C++ programming language to provide make minimal latency and long list of supported platforms.
+The Remote adapter server should be done using the C++ programming language to provide minimal latency, and to support a long list of supported platforms.
-Remote adapter server is running on the target, it communicate with SDL as HMI (using web socket for open source) and as mobile (using TCP for open source).
+The Remote adapter server runs on the target, it communicates with SDL as HMI (using web socket for open source) and as mobile (using TCP for open source).
-Remote adapter server controlled via ATF(from host) via TCP.
+The Remote adapter server is controlled via ATF(from host) via TCP.

-Remote Client  should be maintained in [sdl_atf](https://github.com/smartdevicelink/sdl_atf)  repository as part of ATF.
+The Remote Client  should be maintained in [sdl_atf](https://github.com/smartdevicelink/sdl_atf)  repository as part of ATF.
-Remote Client should be reimplemened for OEM in case if OEM use another HMI communication transport, or have any additional transports for communication with SDL.
+The Remote Client should be reimplemened for an OEM in case an OEM uses another HMI communication transport, or has any additional transports for communication with SDL.

 ## Potential downsides